 The New York performance of Breath Beneath is co-presented by PRISM Quartet, Inc. and 3-Legged Dog.

 Support for the research and development of Breath Beneath has been provided by The Pew Center for Arts & Heritage.
+Dan Trueman’s commission was supported by an award from the National Endowment for the Arts.
 Additional support comes from New Music USA (to follow the Breath Beneath as it unfolds, visit the New Music USA project page or PRISM’s Breath Beneath blog), the Alice M. Ditson Fund of Columbia University, the National Endowment for the Arts, and Conn-Selmer, Inc. The New York program receives additional support from the New York State Council on the Arts with the support of Governor Andrew Cuomo and the New York State Legislature.

 PRISM Quartet, Inc. also receives support from the Presser Foundation, the Philadelphia Cultural Fund, the Musical Fund Society of Philadelphia, the William Penn Foundation, the Samuel S. Fels Fund, the Amphion Foundation, New Music USA’s Cary New Music Performance Fund, the Aaron Copland Fund for Music, and New Music USA’s NYC New Music Impact Fund, made possible with funding from The Scherman Foundation’s Katharine S. and Axel G. Rosin Fund.